 The focus of recent work has been the La Pointe and La Pointe Extension deposits, JR and Simon areas.
 Recent drilling has focused on the La Pointe and La Pointe Extension deposits in which gold occurs at the geological subprovinces contact in association with structural deformation.
-Gold mineralization at the La Pointe deposit occupies the western portion of a high strain zone (i.e., Sakami Fault) that has a drilled strike length of 950 m, 450 m depth with a core of +80 (true thickness in metres x g/t Au), and at the La Pointe Extension deposit, 3,500 m strike length, 400 m depth with core of +80 (true thickness in metres x g/t Au).
+At the La Pointe deposit, the mineralized zone has a strike length 950 m, a depth of 450 m with an estimated average true thickness of 35 m, up to 63 m in the central part of the deposit.
+At the La Pointe Extension deposit, the interpreted mineralized zone has a strike length of 3,750 m.
+The deposit has a minimum depth of 400 m and with estimated average true thickness of 41 m, up to 75 m in the central part of the deposit.
+For both deposits, preliminary metallurgical test results indicate gold recoveries up to 99% with no deleterious components present.
+Results from the winter drill program at the La Pointe Extension deposit will be released in the spring.